 Even a straightforward interest like a landlord or tenant may be made up of complex structures like companies, pension funds, partnerships, and external agents and representatives.
 There are also others like third-party land interests, more suppliers and contractors with issues like TUPE, and funders and insurers.

-Such business-to-business communication may also bring with it a host of reporting and communication you may not otherwise need, even if for example you’re a landlord holding a new commercial property in a pension fund structure where the pension provider is now the official entity in control of things.
+Such business-to-business communication may also bring a host of reporting and communication you may not otherwise need, even if you’re a landlord holding a new commercial property in a pension fund structure.
+The pension provider is now the official entity in control of things.

 3. The Payments Perspective

-Property will always lead to money issues, whether an owner looking for a return, or an occupier reducing overheads, but particularly so with commercial properties where you tend to find less of an emotional attachment than, say, residential or bespoke properties.
+The property will always lead to money issues, whether an owner is looking for a return or an occupier reducing overheads, mainly commercial properties.
+You tend to find less emotional attachment than residential or bespoke properties.

 You also tend to see more service charges within commercial property, which are less protected by legislation for tenants and therefore open to landlords being more ruthless with.
-Insurance premiums also often exist as a recharge to a tenant, and therefore making a very favourable situation with a commercial property landlord on appear with various service charges, insurance premiums, and quarterly-in-advance rents being due from a tenant.
+Insurance premiums also often exist as a recharge to a tenant, making a very favourable situation with a commercial property landlord on paper with various service charges, insurance premiums, and quarterly-in-advance rents being due from a tenant.

 4. The Paperwork Perspective

-With let properties, the commercial tenant tends to get more bogged-down with responsibilities and costs than with residential properties, for example.
-They are often ‘FRI’ leases, i.e. Full Repairing & Insuring leases where the tenant is responsible for all repairs and compliance issues within their demise as well as indirectly for say shared areas through a service charge.
-Without things like Schedules of Conditions limiting these, this can be a huge liability for tenants.
+This is because they are often ‘FRI’ leases, i.e. Full Repairing & Insuring leases where the tenant is responsible for all repairs and compliance issues within their demise and indirectly for shared areas through a service charge.
+Without things like Schedules of Conditions limiting these, this can be a massive liability for tenants.

-However, it’s this paperwork that gives value to properties, and what rents and yields are based upon.
-Make sure any variations are carefully noted, for example side letters and licences, and that there is a clear trail of who is doing what, for example a Risk Assessment providing responsibilities but no actual actions being then taken.
+So make sure any variations are carefully noted, for example, side letters and licences.
+In addition, there is a clear trail of who is doing what, for example, a Risk Assessment providing responsibilities but no actual actions being taken.

 The Types of Commercial Properties Being Managed

-Most commercial property has a distinct business use, although you can come across various combinations of these.
-This might take the form of an industrial unit having offices and trade-counter elements, or with mixed use properties often having a residential element in, such as flats above retail shops.
+Most commercial property has a different business use, although you can come across various combinations.
+For example, this might be an industrial unit with offices and trade-counter elements or mixed-use properties often with a residential component, such as flats above retail shops.